What is SaaS Sprawl?

 Step 2: Classify and categorize

 Group applications by function, risk level, and business criticality.
-Identify redundancies and overlaps.
+Identify redundancies and overlaps — usually 2-3 tools per functional category.

 Step 3: Establish ownership